raspberrypilearning/micromine-bitcraft/software.md

 # Software installation

-To install the software open LXTerminal and type:
+To install the software open a terminal window and type:

 ```bash
 sudo apt-get update && sudo apt-get install mu -y
 ```

 You'll also need the Python Scratch library.
-You can install this by typing the following into LXTerminal:
+You can install this by typing the following into the terminal:

 ```bash
 sudo pip3 install --pre scratch